 We are now in the phase similar to when spreadsheets dominated manual data entry and those who worked on MSExcel were considered to be elite.
 Today, most of us can seamlessly work on Excel.
 Did spreadsheets take up jobs or make us smarter?

 The answer is simple.
 If you are analytical and need proof in numbers, understand that there are more than 50k jobs open in this field, waiting for qualified professionals to take up.
-With the supply of them in single digits, this is the perfect time for a career shift.
+With the supply of them in single digits, this is the perfect time to learn applied AI and machine learning for a great career shift.
 Industries like healthcare, BFSI, logistics, entertainment, e-commerce and more are looking for professionals and if you switch now, you could be the one to look back and smile with contentment years from now.